 To get access to candlestick charts on forex platforms, all you need to do is to open a demo account.
 A demo account without deposit of any money on your part gives you access to candlestick charts.

 Not every candlestick chart is important to the binary options trader.
 There are more than 30 candlestick patterns; no trader can memorize them all, or recognize them all when they occur on the charts.
 Furthermore, the best patterns are usually the simple ones.
 Candlesticks can give clear, legit signals and the easier it is to read a candlestick pattern, the more likely the trader will make a trade that will lead to a payout.

 For the new and less experienced binary options traders, it is advisable to use candlestick patterns that do not contain more than 3 candles.
 This will make it easier to interpret and understand the patterns displayed by these candlesticks on the chart.

-A full description of candlestick charts can be found here.
-You may also read the book “Encyclopedia of Candlesticks” by Thomas N. Bulkowski for a better understanding of candlesticks.
+You can find more information about candlestick charts online or you may read the book “Encyclopedia of Candlesticks” by Thomas N. Bulkowski for a better understanding of candlesticks.